 If the system allows, please request that your personal information is recorded in the Finnish Population Information System by ticking a box that addresses this matter in the residence permit application.
 This way you will receive a Finnish personal identity code at the same time as you are issued with the permit and this will make many practicalities easier for you in Finland.
 Please note that this may only be possible if you visit the Finnish Consulate which is an option only for OLE_MUU applicants.

 If you do not yet have the address, you can fill out the address of your host institution.

-In the section “The applicant's beginning and duration of residence in Finland, and possible earlier residence”, please use the grant dates included in the official Fulbright Grant Authorization as your arrival and departure dates.
+In the section “Beginning and duration of residence in Finland”, please use the grant dates included in the official Fulbright Grant Authorization as your arrival and departure dates.

-In the section titled “Employment details”, please select “other” from the options and write that you are a Fulbright grantee conducting a professional project in Finland on a Fulbright grant.
+In the section titled “Tell us about your internship”, please select “Exchange programme of a non-governmental organisation” from the options and write that you are a Fulbright grantee conducting a professional project in Finland under the Fulbright Finland Foundation.

-For a spouse, in his/her OLE_PH1, in section “Grounds for the residence permit of your spouse”, category “other” should be selected and the same information should be added, i.e. you are a spouse of a Fulbright grantee conducting a professional project in Finland on a Fulbright grant.
+For a spouse, in their OLE_PH1, in section “Grounds for the residence permit of your spouse”, category “other” should be selected and the same information should be added, i.e., you are a spouse of a Fulbright grantee conducting a professional project in Finland under the Fulbright Finland Foundation.
 The same information should be added at the OLE_PH4 for each child.

 In the section where you are asked to write employer information such as name of the employer and company number, please use the following Fulbright Finland Foundation information:

 In the section “Address and name of workplace where the employee will be employed”, please write that you are conducting your Fulbright project at your host organization’s name and address.

 In the section “Contact person”, please include your Fulbright Finland Foundation program coordinator.